nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Some commands have shorter keywords that speed up entering commands - these keywords are specified in the format of each command.

-* For example, instead of typing in [assign-vendor 1](#assigning-a-vendor--assign-vendor), you can type in `asv 1`
+* For example, instead of typing in `assign-vendor 1`, you can type in `asv 1`

 ## General Features

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)